FStilwell/0_Flicker_Fusion_Threshold/README.md

 ### 2.2 Breadboarding the System

 The microcontroller is powered by the USB 5V supply.
-The system needed an LED (built-in), a potentiometer, a pushbutton, and the necessary jumper wires.
+The system needed an LED (which was built-in), a potentiometer, a pushbutton, and the necessary jumper wires.
 I chose pin A0 for the potentiometer as it needed to connect to an ADC module, pin 12 for the push button as it was in a convenient position, and added the jumper wires to connect the components according to [this Eagle schematic](Schematic/Flicker_Fusion_schematic.PNG).
-The pushbutton makes use of the internal pullup resistor function in the microcontroller.
+The pushbutton makes use of the internal pullup resistor function in the microcontroller since I was unable to check the value of resistors I had.
 Figure 3 below shows this system.

 ![Figure 3: Bread-boarded embedded system](Project_media/Images/Breadboarded_System.jpg)

 *_Figure 3:_ Bread-boarded embedded system*

-### 2.3 Wrting the program
+### 2.3 Writing the program

-I first broke the program into serveral smaller programs to make sure I could get them to work individually.
+I first broke the program into several smaller programs to make sure I could get them to work individually.
 This saved time on troubleshooting issues in the main program.
 I started off by using an example of [button debouncing with an external interrupt](Test_projects/Debounce_with_E_interrupt) from in-class.

+After verifying that that the button debounce code worked, I went on to map the potentiometer ADC reading to a specific range in a [separate program](Test_projects/Map_pot).

+I built off of the mapping code to enable mapping of the period of a blinking LED in [another separate program](Test_projects/PotMappedToPWM).
+My approach to blinking the LED was to flip the state of the LED for each cycle of the main loop in the program.
+This meant that the scan time of the program had to be half that of the blinking period (for a full cycle).
+I chose to do it this way because it is simpler than writing out separate on and off times for the LED.
+But this also meant that the duty cycle could only be 50%, which worked in favour of the project.

+This led to compiling the smaller programs together to produce the [finished program](Flicker_Fusion_Theshold_v2).